 Are you a property manager or a landlord?
 If so, you should understand the importance of ensuring that every property unit is rented while monthly rents are being paid promptly.
 Yet, it must be stressed that circumstances can change suddenly for renters.
 As a result, they may need to move out earlier than planned.
 These circumstances can range from job relocation and changes in family dynamics to financial difficulties.

-However, it is equally important to understand what subleasing is and if you should allow your tenants to sublease your apartment units.
-Keep reading this comprehensive guide to acquaint yourself with subleasing.
+It is important to understand what a sublease is and if you should allow your tenants to sublease your apartment units.
+Keep reading this comprehensive guide to acquaint yourself with subletting and sub lease agreements.
 So, let’s dive in!

 Understanding Subleasing

-Subleasing (or subletting) is a legal arrangement where a tenant, known as the original tenant or lessor, leases a portion or all of their rented space to another individual, the subtenant or lessee.
-This sublease agreement is typically shorter than the original lease term.
+Subleasing (or subletting) is a legal arrangement where a tenant, known as the original tenant or sublessor, leases a portion or all of their rented space to another individual, the subtenant or sublessee.
+This sub lease agreement is typically shorter than the original lease term.
+Essentially, what does sublease mean?
+It means the original tenant is acting as a landlord to the subtenant, while still remaining a tenant to the original landlord.[1]

 With subleasing, the original renter can either gain or move a roommate without going against their lease terms.
 In this case, the subtenant must report directly to the original tenant.
 Any damages incurred by the subtenant must be known by the original tenant.
 After all, the latter is responsible for the subtenant’s payment, as well as any damages.

-The sublease ensures that the subtenant has the right to take over the rented premises from the original renter.
+The sub lease agreement ensures that the subtenant has the right to take over the rented premises from the original renter.
 Oftentimes, the subtenant pays rent to the original tenant, who must then pay the rent directly to the landlord.
 However, it is also possible for the subtenant to pay directly to the landlord.

 Even this doesn’t stop the landlord from holding the original tenant directly responsible for any damages incurred by the subtenant, as well as the rent.
 As mentioned earlier, this makes it imperative for the first tenant to inform the landlord before making any attempts to sublease the premises.